 I wasn’t actually sure they’d even read my email at this point because they didn’t respond to anything except the phrase “review manipulation” – this was also almost identical to a message that I’d received before when I was asking about their policies (another email which was glaringly unhelpful).

 After rating this as an “unhelpful” message and submitting feedback on the response, I tried again and got someone who actually read my first message (I suspect they’ll read my second message later on and I’ll get a response about how “It’s already up”).
-I suspect that all “contact” buttons are not equal, some being initial filters through to an actual person (akin to a phone tree
+I suspect that all “contact” buttons are not equal, some being initial filters through to an actual person (akin to a phone tree or someone demanding to “talk to the manager” at a restaurant)

 I understand that the use of bots is necessary when Amazon is running as large an operation as they are – but this also seems like an easy way to frustrate a lot of people at once: they don’t notify you of certain actions (ex: I wasn’t notified that the review was taken down), each response takes multiple hours, and there’s no “reply” button so there’s no continuity of conversation as you continually re-explain your question.